 Fig 1. depicts the dark cloud contributed by the French Thermonuclear Licorne Test on July 3, 1970.Over 2,000 nuclear tests have been carried out since 1945 till now as shown in the plot below.
 Although innovations for the safety of the individual nations are imperative, they should not supersede the safety of our planet.
 Thus, execution of nuclear research should be a responsible and organised effort with mutual understanding and cooperation between the nations.

-Dedicated to the safe and peaceful future, the UN understood the necessity of the nuclear disarmament in the world.
+Dedicated to the safe and peaceful future, the UN understood the necessity of nuclear disarmament in the world.
 The UN aims to enhance public awareness about the threat posed to humanity by nuclear weapons and the necessity for their total elimination.
-And thus, the organisation announced the international day for the total elimination of the nuclear weapons on September 26 yearly.
+And thus, the organisation announced the international day for the total elimination of nuclear weapons on September 26 yearly.

 During these efforts, governments, intergovernmental organisations, civil societies, academia, and mass media, will all play definitive and critical roles for propagating peace, disarmament and non-proliferation of nuclear weapons.
-Every act should lead us to prevent irrational use of nuclear technologies and chemical weapons, and promote diplomatic use of the nuclear energy.
+Every act should lead us to prevent irrational use of nuclear technologies and chemical weapons, and promote diplomatic use of nuclear energy.
 Through this effort, the UN is hopeful to see a day when the idea of a nuclear-weapon-free-world has materialised.